 “People can't see it so they don't understand why you're in pain or why you can't tolerate people speaking to you, and that's the biggest frustration.”

-In 2017 Harris was the first veteran in the UK to be treated through with the revolutionary ‘Levo’ treatment.
 This uses iPod technology to administer treatment while he sleeps.
-The Legion funded the treatment through the Veterans’ Hearing Fund (VHF), which is part of the Veteran’s Medical Funds.
+We funded the treatment through the Veterans Hearing Fund (VHF), which is part of the Veterans Medical Funds.